Iconic Artist Chris DeRubeis Talks About His Abstract Sensualism®

 DeRubeis equips himself with goggles, coveralls, gloves, and a breathing mask while in his studio.
 He says these precautions are necessary, as some of the chemicals are quite potent.

 “It’s dangerous stuff,” he says of his process.

 DeRubeis considers his process a “controlled chaos” that has its own beauty and abstraction.
 “I have control over it, but not total control,” he says.

 Much like his artwork, DeRubeis prefers an edgy style.
 Perhaps the most striking aspect is his distinct hair, which includes a striped mohawk and leopard spots.
 Like Abstract Sensualism®, it all started with an experiment.

-DeRubeis said one day while talking with his hairdresser, she mentioned how DeRubeis doesn’t have a typical 9-to-5 job with dress codes.
+DeRubeis said one day, while talking with his hairdresser, she mentioned how DeRubeis didn’t have a typical 9-to-5 job and perhaps his appearance should reflect that freedom.
 The artist thought it over and let the hairdresser work her magic.
-Since then, the look, much like DeRubeis’ Abstract Sensualism®, has become a signature of the artist.
+Since then, DeRubeis’ look, much like his Abstract Sensualism®, has become a signature of the artist.

 “She was being an artist herself, I just had her use my head as a canvas,” he says with a chuckle.

 If you’re interested in collecting the works of Chris DeRubeis, contact our gallery consultants at (800) 521-9654 ext.
 4 or firstname.lastname@example.org